slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"The only way out of the labyrinth of suffering is to forgive."
 -- John Green [1977]*

-Hatred is a curse that does not affect the hated.
-It only poisons the hater.
-Release a grudge as if it was a poison.
+Hatred is a curse that poisons the hater, not the hated.

-Forgiveness is a process of release so the opposite is a decision to hold onto something.
-By refusing to forgive someone, we get to cast ourselves as victims, as underdogs, as injured parties.
-Most important, we get to preserve our status in the conflict — usually, as the person who’s “right.”
-In reality, we only keep the suffering alive for ourselves.
-We are the ones we end up punishing.
+Forgiveness is release.
+Holding a grudge keeps us in the victim role, preserving our «rightness» while prolonging our suffering.
+We punish ourselves most.
+But forgiving too easily invites being taken for granted.

 > *"If you hate a person, you hate something in him that is part of yourself.
 What isn’t part of ourselves doesn’t disturb us."
 -- Hermann Hesse [1877]*

+> *"I hate victims who respect their executioners."
+-- Jean-Paul Sartre [1905]*

 > *"Life has become immeasurably better since I have been forced to stop taking it seriously."
 -- Hunter S. Thompson [1937]*